 Repairs on the scalp under moderate tension may benefit from utilizing a 3-0 absorbable suture, while those under minimal tension, such as defects created by excising a pilar cyst, can be closed with 4-0 absorbable suture.
 Moderately sized needles, such as the FS-2, are a reasonable choice for most scalp closures.
 Superficial sutures may include suture material from a 3-0 nonabsorbable suture that may be used for additional tension relief in large closures, to a 5-0 nonabsorbable suture that may be used for improving wound-edge approximation.

 As in most locations, the set-back dermal suture or buried vertical mattress suture are generally the techniques of choice on the scalp.
 Since scalp wounds are often fairly narrow, approaches such as the percutaneous set-back dermal suture, percutaneous buried vertical mattress, or percutaneous horizontal mattress may be useful (Figure 6-5).
-The percutaneous set-back dermal technique may be the approach of choice as it is easy to place and has ...
+The percutaneous set-back dermal technique may be the approach of choice as it is easy to ...